 Emergency Medical Services

-New for 2012, our residents will be doing a longitudinal EMS experience.
+Our residents do a longitudinal EMS experience.
 Residents will be assigned an EMS day during their ED months.
 You also have the unique opportunity to fly with the Maryland state police helicopters as their trooper/paramedics respond to calls throughout the region.
 Some residents pursue their interest in EMS through research or by choosing to spend extra time with the fire department or the state police helicopters.
 For those with a true passion for EMS there are opportunities to serve as deputy medical directors of some of the local EMS agencies.
 For more information about the Department of Emergency Medicine's EMS related activities, please visit the Section of Prehospital and Disaster Medicine's webpage

 .
 You will find detailed descriptions of affiliated clinical sites, operational EMS programs, and an overview of the Resident Rotation in Emergency Medical Services.